This article explains how the 'Guess' feature attempts to automatically explain your bank transactions in FreeAgent.

 - Previously guessed explanations that are marked for review will be ignored

 If a match is made, Guess explains the imported transaction with the same category and exact description as the matched transaction.
 If there are several matches, Guess chooses the most recent one.
-Guess will also link the transaction to a project and re-bill it at a set amount or rate if the previous matched transaction was linked.
+Guess will also link the transaction to a project and rebill it at a set amount or rate if the previous matched transaction was linked.

-Not all transactions can be guessed using the similarly explained transaction rule.
+Please note that not all transactions can be guessed using the similarly explained transaction rule.
 If an imported transaction has any of the following attributes it will be ignored:

 Transaction description starts with: